 The outbreak of war threatened Canada with economic crisis.
 Existing manufacturing orders were cancelled, some factories shut down, and construction halted on many pre-war civilian projects.
 Some feared that war would cause the collapse of Canada’s already fragile economy.
 But the demand for war supplies, equipment, and shells soon provided economic stimulus and employment.
 Output grew and fears of collapse were replaced by the challenges of rapid expansion.
 Due to the combined demands of military service, industry, and agriculture, unemployment had virtually ceased in Canada by 1916.

 Organizing Wartime Production

 One of the greatest economic surprises of the war was the military’s near-insatiable demand for vast quantities of artillery shells.
-Armies expended them by the million in the great barrages and siege-like battles on the Western front, and no Allied economy was organized to produce shells in anything near the quantities required.
+Armies expended them by the millions in the great barrages and siege-like battles on the Western Front, and no Allied economy was organized to produce shells in anything near the quantities required.

 Canada’s Minister of Militia and Defence, Sam Hughes, initially established a Shell Committee to coordinate production, but its failure to deliver on contracts led to angry recriminations between Canada and Britain and widespread rumours of corruption.

 Imperial Munitions Board